 #2.
 Hammer Drills

-Concrete is a hard material to drill into — more so than brick or blockwork — because it contains aggregate or large stones that can be a barrier to the drill bit.
+Concrete is hard to drill into because it contains aggregate or large stones that can be a barrier to the drill bit.
 The hammer action helps by shattering the stone, allowing you to drill through with relative ease.

-These heavy-duty drills range from 550-800W, and models at the lower end are fine for most DIY jobs.
-However, if you plan on regularly drilling through concrete, you may want to look at the upper end of the scale.
+These heavy-duty drills range from 550–800W.
+Models at the lower end are fine for most DIY jobs, but if you’re drilling through concrete, consider drills at the upper end of the scale.

 The percussion rate is usually much higher than combi-drills, getting up to 50,000 BPM in some cases, which is why professionals prefer the hammer drill.